danielercole/DNLP_project/README.md

 # Text-Style-Transfer with CycleGAN: Decoder-only Models and Italian Datasets
 This repository contains the code for the final project of the Deep Natural Language Processing course for the 2024/2025 academic year at Politecnico di Torino.

+The paper that describe this work can be read [here](https://github.com/danielercole/paper.pdf).

 This work is based on the the paper [Self-supervised Text Style Transfer using Cycle-Consistent Adversarial Networks](https://dl.acm.org/doi/10.1145/3678179), published in ACM Transactions on Intelligent Systems and Technology.

 It includes the Python package to train and test the CycleGAN architecture for Text Style Transfer described in the paper and all the extensions presented in this project.